Roberto Saporiti: Playing career

-Saporiti started his professional career with Club Atlético Independiente in 1957.
+Born in Buenos Aires, Saporiti started his professional career with Club Atlético Independiente in 1957.
 In 1960 he was part of the squad that won the Primera División Argentina championship.

 In 1962 he moved down a division to play for Club Atlético Lanús and in 1963 he moved to Deportivo Español where he played alongside Carlos Bilardo.

-Saporiti had a spell playing in Uruguay for Racing Club de Montevideo before returning to Argentina in 1971 to play for Club Atlético Platense.
+From 1965 to 1970, Saporiti played abroad before returning to Argentina in 1971 to play for Club Atlético Platense.
+In Chile, he played for Unión La Calera and Santiago Morning.
+In Uruguay, he had a spell with Racing Club de Montevideo.
+In Colombia, he played for Millonarios and Independiente Medellín.
+He also played for Atlético Mineiro in Brazil, Monterrey in Mexico and Belenenses in Portugal.

-Titles as a player
+He ended his career with Limoges FC in France and KSV Oudenaarde in Belgium.

 Managerial career

 Saporiti has held managerial positions at a large number of clubs.
 Most notably he coached Argentinos Juniors to their first ever title in 1984, he has had five spells as manager of Talleres de Córdoba (1977–1979, 1988, 1995, 2006 and 2009) and he coached Loma Negra in the early 1980s, the most successful period in their history.
 He has also coached Argentine clubs Chacarita Juniors, Rosario Central, San Lorenzo and had a spell as caretaker manager of Boca Juniors.
 Between 2007 and 2008 he had a second spell as manager of Olimpo de Bahía Blanca.

 Saporiti has also coached Junior in Colombia and a number of clubs in Mexico including Veracruz, Atlante, Pumas, Necaxa, Tecos UAG and Puebla.